openstack-archive/gnocchi/doc/source/install.rst

 Instead, the xattrs of one empty rados object are used.
 No lock is needed to add/remove a xattr.

-But depending of the filesystem used by ceph OSDs, this xattrs can have limitation in term of numbers and size if Ceph if not correctly configured.
+But depending on the filesystem used by ceph OSDs, this xattrs can have a limitation in terms of numbers and size if Ceph is not correctly configured.
 See `Ceph extended attributes documentation`_ for more details.

 Then, each Carbonara generated file is stored in *one* rados object.
 So each metric has one rados object per aggregation in the archive policy.

-Because of this, the OSDs filling can look less balanced comparing of the RBD.
+Because of this, the filling of OSDs can look less balanced compared to RBD.
-Some other objects will be big and some others small depending on how archive policies are set up.
+Some objects will be big and others small, depending on how archive policies are set up.

-We can imagine an unrealisting case like 1 point per second during one year, the rados object size will be ~384MB.
+We can imagine an unrealistic case such as retaining 1 point per second over a year, in which case the rados object size will be ~384MB.

-And a more realistic scenario, a 4MB rados object (like rbd uses) could come from:
+Whereas in a more realistic scenario, a 4MB rados object (like RBD uses) could result from:

-- 20 days with 1 point every seconds
+- 20 days with 1 point every second
 - 100 days with 1 point every 5 seconds

 So, in realistic scenarios, the direct relation between the archive policy and